InferEM: Inferring the Speaker's Intention for Empathetic Dialogue Generation: Conclusion and Future Work

 Based on two key ideas of utterance prediction and intention perception, we propose a novel empathetic dialogue generation model named InferEM.
-The proposed model predicts the last utterance of the speaker to enhance mutual understanding between interlocutors and perceives the intention of the last utterance through the multi-head attention based intention fusion module.
+The proposed intention fusion module is conducive to understanding the speaker's intention to generate more targeted responses.
+The predictive function of InferEM is beneficial for enhancing mutual understanding and generating more diverse responses.
 Furthermore, we design a multi-task learning strategy to better optimize the parameters of InferEM.
 Experimental results of automatic and human evaluations indicate that our proposed approach is effective in empathetic expression.
 In the future work, we will try utilizing superior information fusion methods to perceive intention.